 Lawyers and accredited representatives can go to immigration-related interviews and court hearings with you.
 They can make appointments with immigration officers and work on your case with them and with government attorneys without you having to be there.
 Lawyers generally have more knowledge and training than accredited representatives but usually charge more.

 Paralegals can prepare your paperwork, but cannot go to immigration court and represent you in deportation (removal) proceedings or to immigration interviews with you.
 They also can't go to an immigration office to discuss your case with officers and supervisors like lawyers can.
 Paralegals did not go to law school and can't give you legal advice.

 Notaries and "immigration consultants," if they are not also paralegals or lawyers, have no legal training to either fill out paperwork or represent you in court.
 If they are bonded, then at least they have some financial backup to pay you if they make mistakes on your case.
 Notaries and consultants cannot represent you either in court or at the immigration office.

-In some situations, notaries, immigration consultants, or paralegals will tell you that if you need help in court or an immigration interview they will send "their" lawyer to meet you there.
-They will ask for the lawyer's payment upfront before the date of the hearing or interview.
+In some particularly slimy situations, notaries, immigration consultants, or paralegals will tell you that if you need help in court or an immigration interview they will send "their" lawyer to meet you there.
+They will ask for the lawyer's payment upfront, before the date of the hearing or interview.
 In most of these cases the lawyer who shows up, IF a lawyer actually shows up, does not know much about your case before starting to represent you in front of a judge or an officer.

 Many of the notaries and paralegals who send "their" attorneys out with clients take some of the money that you paid for the lawyer for themselves.
 This is illegal and they will probably not tell you about it.

-Considering how important immigration interviews and hearings are to your future in this country, it does not make any sense to someone to represent you who you don't know and have never talked to before.
+Considering how important immigration interviews and hearings are to your future in this country, it does not make any sense to hire someone to represent you who you don't know and have never talked to before.
 You must make sure that you only go with someone you trust and pay directly yourself.